5T33Z0/Clover-Crate/Update_Clover/README.md

 ### Testing your (new) config

 - Copy the new EFI Folder to the root of your USB Flash Drive and try booting from it.
 - In the Clover Boot menu, perform an NVRAM Reset (F11) to clean out possible remnants of previous Aptio Memory Fixes
 - Reboot again and then start macOS.

 If it does boot, you can mount the ESP partition of your hard drive, backup your old EFI Folder, delete it and put in the one from your USB Flash drive to make the changes permanent.

-## Further Resources and Troubleshooting:
+## Further Resources and Troubleshooting

-- Clover Config Guide (up to Coffeelake, excluding Quirks): [**Hackintosh Vanilla Desktop Guide**](https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/)
+- Clover Config Guide (up to Coffee Lake, excluding Quirks): [**Hackintosh Vanilla Desktop Guide**](https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/)
 - To find out more about how OpenCore differs from Clover and see which settings, drivers and features are compatible, check out the [**Clover Conversion Guide**](https://github.com/dortania/OpenCore-Install-Guide/tree/master/clover-conversion).
 - [**Clover Changelog**](https://www.insanelymac.com/forum/topic/304530-clover-change-explanations/)
 - If you get Kernel Panics: head over to the [**OpenCore Troubleshooting Guide**](https://dortania.github.io/OpenCore-Install-Guide/troubleshooting/troubleshooting.html) and have a look at the "OpenCore Boot issues" and "Kernelspace Issues" sections to find your error message and possible fixes to resolve it.